kanidm/kanidm/book/src/repl/deployment.md

 ## Manual Node Configurations

+> [!NOTE]
+>
-> **NOTE** In the future we will develop a replication coordinator so that you don't have to
+> In the future we will develop a replication coordinator so that you don't have to
 > manually configure this.
 But for now, if you want replication, you have to do it the hard way.

 Each node has an identify certificate that is internally generated and used to communicate with